arslanmusaddiq/1DT308-Introductory-Project/labs/2_TIG Stack.md

 ## Visualize the Data with Grafana

-It’s common to visualize time-series data to understand patterns and trends.
-You can do this in two main ways:
+You can visualize in two main ways:

-1. Use InfluxDB’s Data Explorer (Quick Visualizations), you can click on Graph and to review your data. or
+1. Use InfluxDB’s Data Explorer (Quick Visualizations), you can click on Graph and to review your data.

+or

 2. Use Grafana for Real-Time Dashboards

-Grafana is a powerful tool that integrates seamlessly with InfluxDB, allowing you to create live, auto-refreshing dashboards.
+Grafana is a powerful tool that integrates with InfluxDB, and allow you to create live, auto-refreshing dashboards.

 To set it up, do the following steps.

 - Install Grafana on your system.